alx2k/GPS_HOMELINK_ESP32_CC1101_NEO-6M/README.md

 LENGTH_SAMPLES_SIGNAL, FREQUENCY_SIGNAL AND samples_signal are the three values needed to send the correct remote signal.
 You will need to obtain that from the original remote.

-# OBTAINING THE ORIGINAL REMOTE'S DATA
+# Obtaining the original remote's data

 For that, I recommend three options, a flipper zero, an M5STICKC PLUS or lilygo T-embed CC1101 with bruce firmware [https://github.com/pr3y/Bruce](https://github.com/pr3y/Bruce) or, the cheapest in this case, because you already have the hardware, you can flash the device with SIMONDANKELMANN's SUBMARINE code [https://github.com/simondankelmann/SubMarine](https://github.com/simondankelmann/SubMarine).
 With no change in the connections, nor in his submarine code, using an Android device you can obtain the remote's RAW signal and save it into the phone.